Strawberrymilkshxke/strawberrymilkshxke/README.md

 > In the darkness I would never leave-
 > We both saw this moment coming from afar, now here we are- Run from the sunlight Dracula!
 > Isn’t the view spectacular?"

-> _(つ≧▽≦)つ IF U CAN AND WANT PLEASE DRAW ON SP I APPRECIATE EVERYTHINGGGG HSHHHHH ˚ ༘♡ ⋆｡˚_

 <img src="https://64.media.tumblr.com/9422098f699f47eb2984e6a4ee230a98/f7926748b942db2e-84/s2048x3072/46a11b4702eca31c364b233965450ae4d82de796.pnj" width="1000">